charlesneimog/Awesome-Pd/docs/objects/deg2rad.md

 # deg2rad

-The `deg2rad` object converts an input value from degrees to radians.
-It accepts both positive and negative degree values, wrapping inputs outside the 0-360 range.
-An optional `-pos` argument can be used to ensure the output is always positive.
+The `deg2rad` object converts a float value from degrees to radians.
+Part of the `zexy` external library, it provides a straightforward utility for mathematical operations involving angular units.

 ---